doki-theme/doki-theme-vscode/README.md

 ## About!

-Hey!
-Before we go any further, I would like to ask you a couple of questions:

--  Do you need a bit more spice in your development life?
--  Are Light or Dark themes your thing?
--  Is your tolerance for all things moe, high?
--  Do you like stickers?
--  Is having a lot of choices a must?

-Well look no further friend, **I've got what you are looking for!**

-With over 10 themes (light and dark) I think you will be able to find your favorite.
+With well over **10 themes** (light and dark) I think you will be able to find your favorite.
-You can even find one that fits your mood for the day.
+You can even find a theme that fits your mood for the day.

-You can choose themes from the following Doki-Doki Theme Suites:
+Variety is the spice of life!
+So you can choose themes from the following Doki-Doki Theme Suites:

 - Doki-Doki Literature Club
 - Re:Zero
 - Kill La Kill
 - KonoSuba
+- DanganRonpa

 Too distracted by the sticker in the corner of your IDE?
 No worries!
 You can configure them to be on or off at your leisure.